The roots of the name McNichols come from the Viking settlers of ancient Scotland

 - Kate McNichols, aged 23, who settled in America from Liverpool, in 1900

-- Michael McNichols, aged 42, who emigrated to the United States from Liverpool, in 1901
+- Michael McNichols, aged 42, who immigrated to the United States from Liverpool, in 1901

-- Mary McNichols, aged 18, who emigrated to America from Kiltimagh, Ireland, in 1909
+- Mary McNichols, aged 18, who immigrated to America from Kiltimagh, Ireland, in 1909

 - Patrick McNichols, aged 60, who landed in America, in 1913